philipploeschl/synoptic-map-pipeline/readme.md

 This is currently abused as a todo list

 # TODO

+## up next
+- new session folder handling
+- identify los parameter for hmiphisynoptic.py
+- figure out ./history folder
+- figure out missing data

 ## General
 - bulk data processing with jv2ts and resizemappingmag could work again after the maximum processing time on DRMS was increased to 24h
 - Do we care?
-Should we adapt .sh script creation accordingly or keep it for easy0 parallelization?
+Should we adapt .sh script creation accordingly or keep it for easy0 parallelization? -> YES

+- what do I need to save to reproduce the map
+  - config
+  - file list of used phi data
+  - hmi time stamps
+  - phi time stamps
+  - phi/hmi data selection
+  - most of it can probably
+  - maybe add all this to a ./history/ folder

 ## synop_pipeline.py
-- INTERRUPTING a script during DRMS data INGESTION with set_info will CRASH DRMS SERVERWIDE
+- check if /output can be replaced wiht an absolute path elsewhere
+- implement new_session/load_session functionality

 ## 1_m720s_drms_pipe.py
 - python script verbose output logging?
+- add functionality for separate bash scripts created from nrt

 ## 2_phi_drms_interface.py